microsoft/omi/README.md

 httpport  | The HTTP port to listen on.
-It is recommended that HTTP remain disabled (httpport=0) to prevent unencrypted communication pemfile   | The certificate to use for TLS/SSL communication keyfile   | The private key that corresponds to the TLS/SSL certificate NoSSLv2   | When `true`, or not set, the SSLv2 protocol is disabled NoSSLv3   | When `true`, the SSLv3 protocol is disabled.
-If NoSSLv2 and NoSSLv3 are both set to `true`, only TLS encryption will be negotiated sslCipherSuite | The prioritized list of allowed SSL/TLS ciphers.
+It is recommended that HTTP remain disabled (httpport=0) to prevent unencrypted communication pemfile   | The certificate to use for TLS/SSL communication keyfile   | The private key that corresponds to the TLS/SSL certificate NoSSLv2   | When `true`, the SSLv2 protocol is disabled NoSSLv3   | When `true`, the SSLv3 protocol is disabled.
+If NoSSLv2 and NoSSLv3 are both set to `true`, only TLS encryption will be negotiated
+NoTLSv1_0 | When `true`, the TLSv1.0 protocol is disabled
+NoTLSv1_1 | When `true`, and if available on the platform, the TLSv1.1 protocol is disabled NoTLSv1_2 | When `true`, and if available on the platform, the TLSv1.2 protocol is disabled sslCipherSuite | The prioritized list of allowed SSL/TLS ciphers.
 For more information, see [OpenSSL's documentation](https://openssl.org/docs/manmaster/apps/ciphers.html "OpenSSL's documentation")

+### Configuring OMI Client

+Similar to configuring the server, the client configuration file is located at `/etc/opt/omi/conf/omicli.conf`.

 ### Code of Conduct